rudderlabs/keydb/README.md

 # KeyDB

 KeyDB is a distributed key store (not a key-value store) designed to be fast, scalable, and eventually consistent.
 It provides a simple API for checking the existence of keys with TTL (Time To Live) support.

 ## Summary

 KeyDB is a distributed system that allows you to:
-- Store keys with configurable TTL
+- Store keys (no values) with configurable TTL
 - Check for key existence
 - Scale horizontally by adding or removing nodes
 - Persist data through snapshots to cloud storage
+  * Snapshots are used to scale the cluster since new nodes will download the hash ranges they need to manage directly from cloud storage

-Key features:
+### Key features

 - **Distributed Architecture**: Supports multiple nodes with automatic key distribution
 - **Scalability**: Dynamically scale the cluster by adding or removing nodes
 - **Eventual Consistency**: Changes propagate through the system over time
 - **TTL Support**: Keys automatically expire after their time-to-live
-- **Persistence**: Snapshots are stored in cloud storage for durability
+- **Persistence**: Snapshots are stored in cloud storage for scaling the system without needing nodes to communicate with each other

 ## Client